 The human brain is designed to produce and regulate responses to the body's sensory experiences; those things we touch, see, smell, taste and hear.
-This link between the brain and our behavior is called "sensory integration."
-For most people, this is a normal and typically overlooked part of their daily experience.
+This link between the brain and our behaviour is called "sensory integration."
+For most people, this is an automatic part of their daily experience.
 But for an individual with a developmental disorder, including autism, the way the brain processes these experiences can be a major source of distress and discomfort.